th7as/mdn-quick-search/README.md

 For example if you want to search for the `push` method from the `Array` object then you have to search for `array push`.

 Searching for `push array` will not succeed, because the MDN search index contains the words in the other order.

+If searching the MDN search index is not satisfactory, then you can push the **search button** in the title bar of the QuickPick box to execute a search query at the MDN site using the entered search term.